SomeWeekendReading/someweekendreading.github.io/_posts/2026-01-28-ukraine-segmented.md

 - The kinked model really begins to shine when we look at the RMS error, particularly on the out-of-sample test folds.
 It is dramatically less, like a factor of 5 or so.

-The stability under cross-validation and the dramatic reduction in RMS error make us believe the model is the correct choice, beyond a simple linear model.
+The stability under cross-validation and the dramatic reduction in RMS error (compared to a simple linear model with no kink) make us believe the kinked-line model is the correct choice, beyond a simple linear model.

 #### Interpretation